mikebarkmin/gestyled/README.md

 This idea is based on jxnblk's awesome functional React UI component library [rebass](https://github.com/jxnblk/rebass), which is also based on [styled-components](http://styled-components.com).

 ## Theme Support
 You can use the styled-component ThemeProvider to theme the components.
-A default pastel theme can be found [here](src/theme/pastel.js).
+A default material theme can be found [here](src/theme/material.js).
 This theme is also used, when no other theme is provided.

 ## Licence